edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ### Adding an IP SAN to the manifest

-To enable IP-based certificate verification, update the relevant policy in the manifest.
+To enable IP-based certificate verification, update the relevant entry in the manifest.
 Add the `frontendIP` to the list of SANs:

 ```diff